March 16, 2021

 For example, a leading automotive component maker, Yazaki, turned to RPA to streamline digital collaboration with its customers and suppliers in the Americas and Europe.
 In their case, RPA helps to streamline supplier onboarding through automated provisioning, which significantly reduces the time it takes to onboard new partners.
 Essentially, RPA helps solve the challenge of data being scattered across different systems, ensuring uninterrupted data flow between the business ecosystem participants.

-Conventionally plagued with manual deficiencies, freight management can immensely benefit from RPA.
+Along with other tools, such as AI in transportation, RPA can significantly enhance freight management, conventionally plagued with manual deficiencies.
 Traditionally, employees would need to enter customer data into the TMS, identify the best possible freight options and transport routes, send this information to the customer and wait for confirmation.
 While it seems like carrier choice requires human decision-making, it is, in fact, an entirely rule-based process.
 By integrating RPA into the TMS, the system can autonomously assess the information, generate the quote, and book shipment, which significantly speeds up the operation.

 For example, one global auto leader has implemented an RPA solution to deal with demand spikes and facilitate the highly complex and cumbersome process of preparing Shipper’s Letter of Instruction (SLI) for overseas shipments.
 With their RPA solution, the company managed to automate this process in its entirety, save 2-4 person-hours per day, and significantly decrease SLI preparation cycle times.

 Given the industry’s heavy reliance on manual processes, there is no shortage of potential use cases.
 However, not everything that can be automated should be.
 For automotive companies to squeeze the maximum value from RPA, it’s critical to establish a solid framework for identifying opportunities with the highest ROIs.